 (Editor’s note: This list of travel rules and vaccine passports will be updated.
 This post contains information curated from official national websites, CNN, the Evening Standard, the Guardian, the Voice of America and Forbes.
 Terry Boyd also contributed to this post.)

-On 18 March, the European Union launched an effort to create the “Digital Green Certificate” vaccine passport for internal European travel, a passport that would restore freedom of travel to is 450 million residents as early as June, according to the Washington Post and other media outlets.
-The Green Pass would also include non-EU members Norway, Iceland, and Switzerland.
+On 18 March, the European Union launched an effort to create the “Digital Green Certificate” vaccine passport for internal European travel, a passport that restored freedom of travel to is 450 million residents effective 1 July.
+The Green Pass includes non-EU members Norway, Iceland, and Switzerland.
 In late May, EU officials agreed in principle on rules enabling its 450 million population to travel freely throughout all 27 member states by the end of June.

 Digital vaccine passports already are in use in Israel, where QR codes allow fully vaccinated people access to gyms or restaurants.

-Several nations, desperate to reignite their declining tourism sectors, are considering allowing travellers to enter the country without quarantining, provided they have proof of vaccination from their home countries.
+More and more nations, desperate to reignite their declining tourism sectors, are allowing travellers to enter the country without quarantining, provided they have proof of vaccination from their home countries.
 To qualify for entry, the traveller must have completed the vaccination course at least two weeks before travel.

-Austria and Greece both are pushing the EU to embrace the passports in order to restart leisure travel.
+Austria and Greece both pushed the EU to embrace the passports in order to restart leisure travel.

 In mid-May, Dubai’s airport – the busiest international travel hub in the world – said he believes vaccine passports are the only way to get the world moving again.
 “I don’t think there is an alternative,” Dubai Airports chief executive Paul Griffiths told the BBC.